premchander-revature/interviewquestions/Java8_IS/Java8_Int_Spe.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Stream pipelining is the process of chaining different operations together.
+It is the process of chaining different operations together.
 It accomplishes this function by dividing stream operations into two categories, intermediate operation and terminal operations.

 </blockquote>
 </details>